 “Aye, ma’am.
 Well, not him.
 His Lieutenant.”

-Riss watched the woman steadily, the sort of blandly critical look she’d mastered in the ranks.
+Riss watched the woman steadily, the sort of critical dead-eye she’d mastered in the ranks.
 The woman fidgeted.
 Riss really hoped she didn’t have to ask for an explanation.
 Perhaps Tarn had her sacked because she was daft.

 “It was an… insubordination… thing,” the woman concluded, delicately.